na-Itms/0ad-gdd/book/gameplay/main/vision.md

 The players we are targeting will likely have one of the following
 traits:

--   An interest in our time period and/or civilisations
+-   An interest in our time period and/or civilizations
 -   Ancient warfare
 -   “Age of” gamers
 -   RTS buffs